fanout/django-eventstream/README.md

 ]
 ```

-Or if you want to use a router you will need a ViewSet like this:
+Or if you want to use a Django-restframework router you will need a ViewSet like this:

 ```py
 from rest_framework.viewsets import ViewSet